Everything You Need to Know About Red Diesel

 Q: Is there an alternative to red diesel?

 A: Yes, there is an alternative to red diesel, but only for heating applications.
-This is call Industrial heating oil and is a zero VAT fuel.
+This is called Industrial heating oil and is a zero VAT fuel.
 This fuel can only be used in heating applications.
 Learn more about the benefits of switching from red diesel to industrial heating oil.